SleepingFox8/AM-TreeBot/README.md

 - Make sure you have a diamond axe in your inventory with over 50 durability, food, and enough birch or oak sapplings in your inventory to replant all the trees in your farm.

-- Stand 2 blocks west from the south west most tree in your farm.
+- Stand 2 blocks west from the south-west most tree in your farm.

 - Run ``harvestTrees.lua``